 Schedule (subject to change): March 3 – The Way of the Cross (Fr.
 Peck); March 10 – The Way of the Cross (Deacon Willie); March 17 – Mary’s Way of the Cross (Deacon Shawn); March 24 – The Way of the Cross, Liquori (Fr.
 Jacobs); March 31 – Everyone’s Way of the Cross(Deacon Dave); April 7 – Mary’s Way of the Cross (Deacon Michael).

 Adoration on Saturdays during Lent

-The parish will offer Adoration of the Blessed Sacrament on the Saturdays of Lent beginning February 20, 2 to 4 pm, in the Guadalupe Chapel.
+The parish will offer Adoration of the Blessed Sacrament on the Saturdays of Lent beginning March 5, 2 to 3:30 pm, in the Guadalupe Chapel.
 Please register HERE or simply come.
 Registration will help us ensure that Our Lord is kept company.
 Our Confessions will be also be held beginning at 3 pm each Saturday as normal.
 No registration is necessary for Confession.

 Lenten Prayer Books

 The Little Black Book: Daily Lenten Reflections.
 Enjoy this devotional booklet on the Passion according to Matthew.
 Copies will be available at our Welcome Center and are free of charge.
 Freewill donations are welcome & appreciated.
 Reflections begin on Sunday, February 19th.
 Lent starts that following Wednesday.

 Weekly Book Club: The Tears of Christ, Meditations for Lent.
 Wednesday evenings during Lent, March 1 through April 5 (six sessions), come for a discussion of The Tears of Christ, written by St. John Henry Newman.
 Meetings will take place in Room 213/215, from 6:30 pm-7:30 pm.
 Visit the parish reception desk to purchase your copy, $3.00 each.
 Register here.